Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Related Work

 \section{Related Work}

-Most existing caching works focus on replacement policies~\cite{PoBo03,BaOb00}.
-These techniques are often classified into capacity-driven policies (e.g., basic policies such as LRU, LFU, FIFO, random~\cite{DaTo90} and more advanced policies such as Greedy Dual-Size with Frequency (GDSF)~\cite{ACD+00}) that evict objects from the cache when the cache becomes full or timing-based policies (e.g., TTL~\cite{JuBB03,BaMa05}) that evict objects from the cache based on the time since each individual object was last accessed or entered the cache.
-In practice, capacity-based policies such as LRU have dominated.
-However, these policies are extremely hard to analyze exactly (e.g.,~\cite{King71, Gele73}), prompting the development of approximations~\cite{DaTo90,BCF+99,RoKT10} or analysis of asymptotic properties~\cite{Fill96,Jele99,JeRa03,JeRa08,GKM+14}.
-Fortunately, recent modeling works have shown that the performance of capacity-driven policies often can be well approximated with TTL-based caches~\cite{ChTW02, FrRR12, BDC+13, BGSC14, GaLM16}.
-To simplify analysis, much of this literature leverages the general ideas of a cache characterization time~\cite{ChTW02, FrRR12}, which in the simplest case corresponds to the (approximate) time that the object stays in the cache if not requested again.
-This time corresponds closely to our parameter $L$, with the important difference that the RCW caches use a {\em{request count window}} rather than a {\em{time window}}.
+Caching policies typically either evict objects from the cache when the cache becomes full (i.e., capacity-driven policies~\cite{PoBo03,BaOb00,DaTo90,ACD+00,JuBB03,BaMa05}) or based on the time since each individual object was last accessed or entered the cache (i.e., timing-based policies~\cite{JuBB03,BaMa05}).
+In practice, use of capacity-based policies such as LRU have dominated.
+Unfortunatly, these policies are extremely hard to analyze exactly (e.g.,~\cite{King71, Gele73}).
+This prompted the development of approximations~\cite{DaTo90,BCF+99,RoKT10} and analysis of asymptotic properties~\cite{Fill96,Jele99,JeRa03,JeRa08,GKM+14}.
+Most recent work use that the performance of capacity-driven policies often can be well approximated using TTL-based caches~\cite{ChTW02, FrRR12, BDC+13, BGSC14, GaLM16, CaEa18}.
+TTL-based models have also been used to analyze networks of caches~\cite{FNNT12, FDT+14, FNNT14, BGSC14, GaLM16}, to derive asymptotically optimized solutions~\cite{FeRP16}, for optimized server selection~\cite{CEGL14}, for utility maximization~\cite{DMT+16}, and for on-demand contract design~\cite{MaTo15}.